Do you want a new landscape, but don’t know how to begin?

 • To help you communicate what you want to achieve (or avoid), look in books and magazines for ideas and start a file of landscape photographs that you like or dislike.
 Also, take pictures of yards in your neighborhood or in your travels of places that you like.
 Even if it seems like it would be too exotic for Oklahoma, there are often plants that have similar appearances, yet are hardy in our climate.

 • Think about maintenance.
 Do you enjoy working in your yards and gardens, or would you rather hire a service to do it?
 Be sure to let your us know how you feel about this very important facet of your investment.

 Steven L. Ancik, ASLA who is employed by Grooms Irrigation Company is a licensed Landscape Architect in Oklahoma.
 Credentials are important.
 Landscape architects must pass a rigorous exam to be licensed.
 Members of the American Society of Landscape Architects (ASLA) have met their membership requirements and keep up with the latest technology and trends through continuing education programs and ASLA publications.

 At our initial meeting, we will walk around the home and I’ll ask questions about your lifestyle, what you want to accomplish, and your budget.
 At this meeting, I can also provide references for you to call or answer questions you may have about our services and fees.

 With a budget in mind, we’ll begin a preliminary design.
 The preliminary design includes the site layout, planting areas, surfaced areas, and a preliminary plant list appropriate for your site.
 Often we will have a second meeting to discuss the preliminary plan and to make changes to better meet the needs of the project.
-A final design is then completed, and we do a detailed cost estimate and bid, based on your budget.
+A final design is then drawn, including pictures of the proposed plants, and we do a detailed cost estimate and bid, based on your budget.